mountain-pass/waychaser/PRODUCT.md

 Test: Create intial version of library, supporting HAL and Siten and pitch it on twitter.

+Info on popularity a features of different hypermedia types at https://www.fabernovel.com/en/article/tech-en/which-technologies-should-you-use-to-build-hypermedia-apis

 Success: At least 10 like, retweets or comments.

 ### Validated